 10 Application for licence

-(1)(a) A person who has to hold a licence in terms of section 7 must apply to the Regulator for such licence in the form and in accordance with the prescribed procedure.
+(1)(a) A person who has to hold a licence in terms of section 4 must apply to the Regulator for such licence in the form and in accordance with the procedure prescribed by rule.

-(b) Such an application must be accompanied by the prescribed application fee.
+(b) Such an application must be accompanied by the application fee prescribed by rule.

 (2) Any application contemplated in subsection (1) must include-

-(a) a description of the applicant, including vertical and horizontal relationships with other persons engaged in the operation of generation, transmission and distribution facilities, the import or export of electricity, trading or any other prescribed activity relating thereto;
+(a) a description of the applicant, including its vertical and horizontal relationships with other persons engaged in the construction or operation of generation facilities, the construction, management or operation of transmission or distribution power systems, the import or export of electricity, trading, system operation or any other prescribed activity relating thereto;

 (b) such documentary evidence of the administrative, financial and technical abilities of the applicant as may be required by the Regulator;

-(c) a description of the proposed generation, transmission or distribution facility to be constructed or operated or the proposed service in relation to electricity to be provided, including maps and diagrams where appropriate;
+(c) a description of the proposed generation facility or the transmission or distribution power system to be constructed or operated or the proposed service in relation to electricity to be provided, including maps and diagrams where appropriate;

-(d) a general description of the type of customer to be served and the tariff and price policies to be applied;
+(d) a general description of the type of customer to be served and the tariff policies to be applied;

 (e) the plans and the ability of the applicant to comply with applicable labour, health, safety and environmental legislation, subordinate legislation and such other requirements as may be applicable;

-(f) a detailed specification of the services that will be rendered under the licence;
+(f) a detailed specification of the services that shall be rendered under the licence; and

-(g) evidence of compliance with any integrated resource plan applicable at that point in time or provide reasons for any deviation for the approval of the Minister; and
+(h) such other particulars as the Regulator may prescribe.

-(h) such other particulars as the Minister may prescribe.
+(3) The applicant may request confidential treatment of commercially sensitive information contained in an application and, subject to the concurrence of the Regulator, such information may be withheld from publicly available copies of the application.

 11 Advertising of licence application

-(1) When application is made for a licence the Regulator may require that the applicant publish a notice of the application in appropriate newspapers or other appropriate media circulating in the area of the proposed activity in at least two official languages.
+(1) When application is made for a licence the Regulator must, in writing, direct the applicant to publish a notice of the application in appropriate newspapers or other appropriate media circulating in the area of the proposed activity in at least two official languages.

 (2) The advertisement must state-